Prodigy (online service): Prodigy in Mexico

 In Mexico, Prodigy Internet is the main ISP with an estimated 92% of market share.
 It is also the leader in WiFi (hotspots) and broadband (DSL) access.
 The broadband service is called Prodigy Infinitum and is available in speeds of 512 kbit/s, 1024 kbit/s, 2048 kbit/s, 4096 kbit/s and 20480 kbit/s.
 The installation and DSL or fiber optic modem are free and it is no longer necessary to sign a two-year service contract.
 Prodigy Internet in Mexico is part of Telmex (Teléfonos de México) and its sister company Telnor (Teléfonos del Noroeste).

+The Prodigy Diaspora

+The decline of Prodigy Services in the late-1990s created a corporate diaspora that heavily seeded the foundational layers of Silicon Alley.
+Prodigy was the first to bring together digital/internet engineering, design, media, and advertising talent in the New York City area.
+As Prodigy's market share declined, its executive leadership and product teams left to join or start early online efforts in New York City, accelerating the local commercial development of the early web.

+This network of alumni was instrumental in establishing the consumer platforms, professional standards, and institutional funding mechanisms that defined New York's early tech sector: